victorycodedev/metaapi-cloud-php-sdk/README.md

 }

 ```
+Note: copying a trade will take some seconds to finish, you you can have a loading indicator as feedback.

-## Usage: MetaStats
+## MetaStats

 You can get metrics for you account

-You can create an instance of the SDK like so for Copyfactory:
+You can create an instance of the SDK like so for MetaStats:
 ```php
 use Victorycodedev\MetaapiCloudPhpSdk\MetaStats;